4ntm4n/ms-one/README.md

 > ![full mobile page](assets/img/readme/testing/mobile-index-header.png)
 >
-> > On mobile, the navigation menu is replaced with a hambuger button.
+> > On mobile, the navigation menu is replaced with a hamburger button.
 > >
 > > This is what the mobile navigation looks like closed.